xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ![Crosswork Planning Network Models]({{site.baseurl}}/images/intro-cp-job-manager-001.png)

+The use of job manager provides a user friendly interface for the submission and scheduling of jobs so that the user can focus on the task at hand, instead of spending cycles performing the administraton of such jobs.

 ## Collector ##

 The Collector selection allow us to configure network collection and model buidling.
 The user may select different methods of collection for basic and advanced model building as well as for traffic and demands.
 The collection process is designed to be extensible, allowing the use of scripts for custom collection.